rendner/py-plugin-dataframe-viewer/docs/VALIDATING_STYLE_FUNCTIONS.md

 ### Action: Show Report
 Opens a small info dialog in which the warnings/errors found are listed.

-All styling functions which raised an exception during the validation process are reported as warnings since it could not be determined if they really give different results for different sizes of chunks.
+All styling functions which raised an exception during the validation process are reported as *errors*.
-Nevertheless, this indicates a problem when a styling function raises an exception only for some chunks.

-All styling functions that produce different output for different sizes of chunks are reported as errors.
+All styling functions that produce different output for different sizes of chunks are reported as *incompatible*.

 The following information is provided to identify the function that may be faulty: